ClojureBridge/drawing/curriculum/create-something.md

-I want to create something cool by Quil!
+I want to create something cool with Quil!
 ===========================================

-    This is a story of Clara who attended ClojureBridge workshop recently.
+    This is a story of Clara who attended a ClojureBridge workshop recently.
-    At workshop, she learned what is Clojure and how to write Clojure code.
+    At the workshop, she learned what Clojure is and how to write Clojure code.
-    That really impressed her, "what a functional!"
+    That really impressed her, "How functional!"
-    Also, Clara met an interesting drawing tool, Quil, which is written by Clojure.
+    Also, Clara met an interesting drawing tool, Quil, which is written in Clojure.
-    When Clara learned how to use Quil, she thought, "I want to create something cool by Quil!"
+    When Clara learned how to use Quil, she thought, "I want to create something cool with Quil!"
     Here's how Clara developed her own Quil application.

 ## Step 1.
-Snowflake on the blue background
+Snowflake on a blue background

-Clara thought where to start.
+Clara considered where to start.
-Then, a small light turned on in her mind, "a white snowflake on the blue background looks nice."
+Then, a small light turned on in her mind, "a white snowflake on a blue background looks nice."
-What she wanted to know was how to make background blue and put a snowflake on it.
+What she wanted to know was how to make a background blue and put a snowflake on it.
 Clara already learned how to find the way.
 It was:

-1. go to API document website
+1. Go to the API documentation website
-2. google it
+2. Google it

-So, Clara went to Quil API web site, [http://quil.info/api](http://quil.info.api), and found [Loading and Displaying](http://quil.info/api/image/loading-and-displaying) section. also, [background-image](http://quil.info/api/color/setting#background-image) fu nction.
+So, Clara went to the Quil API web site, [http://quil.info/api](http://quil.info.api), and found the [Loading and Displaying](http://quil.info/api/image/loading-and-displaying) section.
+Then, she found the [background-image](http://quil.info/api/color/setting#background-image) function.

-Then, she googled and found a stackoverflow question, [Load/display image in clojure with quil](http://stackoverflow.com/questions/18714941/load-display-image-in-clojure-with-quil), which looked what she needed.
+Then, she googled and found a StackOverflow question, [Load/display image in clojure with quil](http://stackoverflow.com/questions/18714941/load-display-image-in-clojure-with-quil), which looked like what she needed.

-Those told her enough to accomplish the step 1.
+Those gave her enough information to accomplish the step 1.

-At ClojureBridge workshop, Clara went though the Quil app tutorial, [Making Your First Program with Quil](https://github.com/ClojureBridge/drawing/blob/master/curriculum/first-program.md), so she already had `drawing` Clojure project.
+At the ClojureBridge workshop, Clara went though the Quil app tutorial, [Making Your First Program with Quil](https://github.com/ClojureBridge/drawing/blob/master/curriculum/first-program.md), so she already had the `drawing` Clojure project.
 She decided to use the same project for her own app.

 ### create a new source file

 Clara added a new file under `src/drawing` directory with the name `practice.clj`.
-At this moment, her directory structure looks like below:
+At this point, her directory structure looks like the below:

 ```
 | LICENSE